 Shortages and overages of $50.00 or more in cash receipts must be reported immediately to the Office of Financial Services and University Bursar.

-NOTE: If losses involve possible or suspected theft or burglary, see Theft or Loss for more information.
+NOTE: If losses involve possible or suspected theft or burglary, see Theft or Burglary for more information.

-All departments must review sub-ledgers on a monthly basis to insure that income/receipts have been posted properly.
+All departments must review sub-ledgers on a monthly basis to ensure that income/receipts have been posted properly.

 If applicable, departments must reconcile credit card income — on the Monthly Financial Report to internal records.
 Timing issues between months may cause some payments to be recorded in the month following their submission.